Sepidehfahiman1998/netlist-and-bench-generation-with-python-program/README.md

 read_verilog XXXX.v

-### #generic synthesis , We need to use -auto-top command to automatically detect the top module and synthesize it accordingly
+### #generic synthesis, We need to use -auto-top command to automatically detect the top module and synthesize it accordingly

 synth -auto-top